 Author bio:

 [AUTHOR NAME] leads the Museums and Creative Societies research track at Fontys University, School of Fine and Performing Arts, Netherlands.
-His research looks at the ways museums effect societal change by encouraging active citizenship, participation, and engagement, particularly through their role in enabling and sustaining creativity within communities.
-He also adjuncts at Université de Lorraine – Metz, Master program in Arts and Cultural Industries, and serves on the board of the journal Museum International published by the International Council of Museums (ICOM).
+His research looks at the ways in which museums effect societal change by encouraging active citizenship, participation, and engagement, particularly through their role in enabling and sustaining creativity within communities.
+In parallel to this he teaches at Université de Lorraine – Metz’s Master’s program in Arts and Cultural Industries, and serves on the board of the journal Museum International published by the International Council of Museums (ICOM).
 Prior to joining Fontys, [AUTHOR NAME] worked in various institutions in Bolivia, Spain, Luxembourg, and Canada.
 He received his PhD in 2011 from the School of World Art Studies and Museology, University of East Anglia.